sudobooo/sudobooo/README.md

 - [The game](https://github.com/sudobooo/brain-games) tests a gamer’s basic mathematical knowledge.
 - [The program](https://github.com/sudobooo/python-project-lvl2) compares two files and finds a difference.
 It supports JSON and YAML formats.
 - [The page loader](https://github.com/sudobooo/python-project-lvl3) saves an HTML page and its resources from the Internet.
-- [Task Manager](https://github.com/sudobooo/python-project-lvl4) an app that can be used by a few people at the same time.
+- [Task Manager](https://github.com/sudobooo/python-project-lvl4) is an app that can be used by a few people at the same time.
 Registration and authentication are implemented.
 Tasks have a creator, executor, status, and a label.